 Did you read what the inspired, inerrant, infallible Word of God said, Charlie?
-“Through faith we understand that the worlds were framed by the word of God.”
+“Through “faith” we understand that the worlds were framed by the word of God.”
 Believing the Christian God created everything requires “faith,” a faith I do not have.
 I am unwilling to “faith-it.”
 If you want me to believe in your deity, Charlie, you are going to have to prove his existence to me.
 If not, I will remain in unbelief.

-Are you now saying that Jesus failed in some way when he saved me forty-seven years ago?
+Are you now saying that Jesus failed in some way when he saved me as a teenager?
 Jesus promised that he would never leave me nor forsake me, yet the extant evidence of my life suggests that Jesus has left the building and is never, ever coming back.
 I am beginning to wonder if Jesus is like Baal in 1 Kings 18.
 I am sure you remember the story.
 The Prophet Elijah challenged the prophets of Baal to a God-off.
 Whoever could call fire down from Heaven would be the winner.
 My favorite part of the story is when Elijah mocked Baal’s prophets, saying:

 Cry aloud: for he is a god; either he is talking, or he is pursuing, or he is in a journey, or peradventure he sleepeth, and must be awaked.